mkrufky/dvbtee-express/README.md

 # dvbtee-express
-This is a basic example of how to use node-dvbtee with udp socket.
+This is a basic example of how to use node-dvbtee with udp socket and how to use node-dvbtee, based on express-generator.
-Thanks a lot to @mirmilad
+Thanks a lot to @mirmilad and @mkrufky

 Extract EPG information and other metadata from mpegts udp stream.

-<b>Usage</b>
+<b>Usage for udp socket</b>

   Start Server: